g-udi/gaudi/README.md

 # Gaudi

+### _Gaudi: Craft Your Perfect Dev Environment_

+ 🏗️ Automate your machine setup
+ 🎨 Customize with templates
+ 🚀 From fresh install to fully equipped in minutes

 As a developer or tech enthusiast, you’ve probably experienced the frustration of setting up a new machine.
 Whether it’s for a fresh install of the operating system or a brand-new device, the process of reinstalling your go-to applications, configuring development environments, and getting everything to run smoothly can feel like a tedious chore.
 I know this pain all too well.
 That’s why I created [**Gaudi**](https://github.com/g-udi/gaudi)—a tool designed to make setting up a new machine efficient, consistent, and hassle-free.

 # The Problem: Time-Consuming Setup